Building Classrooms of the Future Today

 iMod Structures (IMS) is transforming classrooms and how they are built.
 Combining advanced technologies and progressive new approaches to building design and construction, IMS is designing, manufacturing and installing DSA approved high-performance, pre-fabricated “Future Proof” classrooms that are designed specifically as healthy and sustainable 21st Century learning environments.

-We have established ourselves as a leader in providing long-life one- and two-story steel-frame classrooms that are reconfigurable and relocatable.
 Our high performance classrooms are easily and cost-effectively relocatable to accommodate a school district’s shifting demographics and budget requirements.
 Our innovative iMod moment-frame design enables 40 feet of clear span, requiring no interior columns, structural walls and/or trusses.
 Our classrooms are also tech-ready, capable of integrating new innovations and digital teaching tools without interruption.
-IMS buildings can be transported by container ship, rail car or truck to enable their deployment to virtually any location on earth.

-IMS was founded in 2009 by John Diserens and Craig Severance, two former members of a successful real estate investment trust focused on domestic and international markets.
-John and Craig bring complementary prior experience to IMS, including experience in real estate finance, sales, marketing, development, design, manufacturing and construction.
+IMS was founded in 2009 by John Diserens and Craig Severance, two former members of a successful real estate investment trust.
+John and Craig bring to IMS complementary prior experience in real estate finance, sales, marketing, development, design, manufacturing and construction.
 In 2011, Reed Walker joined the company, adding decades of experience as a general contractor with a focus on the modular building industry.
 Reed has been instrumental in the design of the IMS iMod Building System, and now oversees the production and further innovation of it.

-In 2009, IMS formed a joint venture with one of the largest shipping companies in the world, A.P.
-Moller-Maersk (“Maersk”), to design, finance, manufacture and transport IMS high performance buildings to major markets around the world.
-Maersk invested several million dollars into the R&D of a new technology-based high performance building system and financed initial prototype buildings.
+In 2009, IMS formed a joint venture with A.P.
+Moller-Maersk (“Maersk”) to design, finance, manufacture and transport IMS high performance buildings to major markets around the world.
+Maersk invested several million dollars in the R&D of the new technology-based IMS high performance building system and financed initial prototype buildings.

 The goal of the joint venture was to create a building system that leverages the size and footprint of a traditional shipping container, making it easy and cost effective to transport anywhere in the world through established standardized methods, while utilizing an innovative new building system that is reconfigurable, relocatable, sustainable and long lasting.
 The iMod Building System is a result of that joint venture.